aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 You will die alone and poorly dressed.

 ### Let's play! 🎮